MRtrix3/mrtrix3/docs/reference/commands/tckmap.rst

 -  **-stat_vox type** define the statistic for choosing the final voxel intensities for a given contrast type given the individual values from the tracks passing through each voxel.
 Options are: sum, min, mean, max (default: sum)

 -  **-stat_tck type** define the statistic for choosing the contribution to be made by each streamline as a function of the samples taken along their lengths.
 Only has an effect for 'scalar_map', 'fod_amp' and 'curvature' contrast types.
-Options are: sum, min, mean, max, median, mean_nonzero, gaussian, ends_min, ends_mean, ends_max, ends_prod, ends_corr (default: mean)
+Options are: sum, min, mean, max, median, mean_nonzero, gaussian, ends_min, ends_mean, ends_max, ends_prod (default: mean)

 -  **-fwhm_tck value** when using gaussian-smoothed per-track statistic, specify the desired full-width half-maximum of the Gaussian smoothing kernel (in mm)